open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 9: Configure the variable logger

-%--
-video:
- source: youtube
- id: VidTutorialStep9
- videoid: eiGXe-t-C28?start=2971
- width: 640
- height: 360
- caption: |
-  Step 9 in the step-by-step video tutorial.
---%

 Actually, we don't need to configure the variable `logger`, but let's take a look at it anyway.
 Click on *logger* in the overview to open its tab.
-You will see that the option 'Log all variables (recommended)' is selected.
+You see that the option 'Log all variables (recommended)' is selected.
 This means that OpenSesame logs everything, which is fine.

 <div class='info-box' markdown='1'>

-### Background box
+__Background box__

 __Tip__ -- If you like your log-files clean, you can disable the 'Log all variables' option and manually select variables, either by entering variable names manually ('Add custom variable'), or by dragging variables from the variable inspector into the `logger` table.